 Razer Kaira Pro Wireless Xbox Gaming Headset Review

-NOTE: Razer graciously sent me a final retail unit of this headset to review alongside marketing assets and technical information.
-They also took the time to chat with me in a short video call about the design of the product.
-No money changed hands and I had full editorial control over this article.
+NOTE: Razer graciously sent me a retail unit of this headset to review at my discretion alongside marketing assets and technical information.
+They also had a short online meeting with me to discuss its features.
+I don’t receive a kickback if you decide to buy one, and none of the links in this article are affiliate links.
+I wasn’t sponsored to write this, and I had full editorial control over this article.

 Once again, Razer has surpassed my expectations with a surprising new headset.
 The Kaira Pro is an exciting new design that packs in all the features I’d expect from a premium gaming headset, and it’s also a far cry from the market trend of recycling an old model with Xbox connectivity shoved in.